anshdhinhgra47/Authentication-System/README.md

 ## Folder Strucutre

 This project supports the MVC structure.
-You canm learn more about the MVC structure <a href="https://www.youtube.com/watch?v=pCvZtjoRq1I" target="_blank">here</a>
+You can learn more about the MVC structure <a href="https://www.youtube.com/watch?v=pCvZtjoRq1I" target="_blank">here</a>

 ```
 codeial